 The manager and staff talked about the impact Covid-19 had on development work, which we acknowledged.
-They had concentrated on children's well-being, increasing the use of outdoors facilities and ensuring staff and children understood the changes being introduced.
+There was an improvement plan in place and we saw how changes had been made in response of Covid-19.
+They had concentrated on children's well-being, increasing the use of outdoors and ensuring staff and children understood the changes being introduced.
 As restrictions ease, and the service starts to operate full time, the manager and staff will review the improvement plan and will agree the priorities for development.
-The manager was also planning to re-establish the use for floor books which had been effectively used to document children's experiences and how they were involved in developing the service.